monteroaurea/monteroaurea/README.md

 <b> I am a Backend Developer, from Brazil.</b>

-:telescope: I’m working as a Computer Science Inteern and contributing to backend for building web applications.
+- I’m studying Computer Science and contributing to backend for building web applications.

-:seedling: Exploring Technical Content Writing.

-:zap: In my free time, I read technology articles and study to improve my skills.
+- In my free time, I read technology articles and study to improve my skills.

-:mailbox: How to reach me: <a href= "monteroaurea@gmail.com"> E-mail</a> | <a href="https://www.linkedin.com/in/monteroaurea/">Linkedin</a>
+- How to reach me: <a href= "monteroaurea@gmail.com"> E-mail </a> | <a href="https://www.linkedin.com/in/monteroaurea/">Linkedin</a> | <a href="https://twitter.com/aureamontt1"> Twitter </a>

 </div>